 UniLife home page

-- Your News and Your Events on the UniLife homepage are personalised and you can control which UniLife channels you want to get news updated from.
+- Your News and Events are personalised and you can choose which channels to get updates from.

-- The Marketplace is a popular classifieds tool
+- Marketplace is a popular classifieds tool.

 - The Feedback link in the footer of every UniLife page allows you to send comments or ask questions.

-Your Mail, Your Week, Your Documents, Your Account
+Your Mail, Your Calendar, Your Storage

 What to do if UniLife is broken